ajaykumarsampath/APG--stochastic-optimal-control/README.md

-# gpad_multiplicative
+# APG-stochatic-optimal control problem

 This repository contains the matlab implementaion of the APG algorithm to solve the stochatic optimal control problem for a system with both multiplicative and additive disturbances.

-As a test case, the spring-mass system is used.
+The main algrithm is in the

 This repository alsi consistes of the